chrislattman/blogging-project/docs/git/README.md

 Press enter/return, then enter 4096 for the key size, press enter/return two more times, then press y and hit enter/return to finalize the key.

 You will then be asked to enter your name and email address.
-The email address must match the email address you used to create your GitLab account.
+The email address must match either the email address you used to create your GitLab account, or an [anonymous commit email address](#optional-use-an-anonymous-commit-email-address).

 Then, you will be asked to enter and confirm a passphrase for your new GPG key.
 Once this is done, run the following command to print out the metadata for your GPG key: